Snow Emergency Information

 • Priority Two

 When Priority One routes are done, crews shift to Priority Two, which is connector streets and routes leading to schools.
-Intersections and drop-off areas at the schools are salted during regular work hours, Monday-Friday only.
+Intersections and drop-off areas at the schools are plowed and/or salted during regular work hours, Monday-Friday only.
 School areas are done only when they are in session.

 Crews salt intersections only where the majority of stopping and turning takes place.
 This permits "tracking" of salt beyond the intersection, and within a few days after a snow, the area is free of ice or snow for the most part.
 Concentrating on intersections protects the streets and the environment, saving the taxpayers money.